jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 Now removed `formatUserInfo` was using a function from module `Emoji`.
 And that was the last usage of that import in the module.

 In JavaScript, importing a module can cause side effects.
-Meaning that to be safe, we could only remove from the import declaration the assignment to a name.
+Meaning that in order to not change the behavior of the program, we can only remove the assignment part from the import declaration.

 ```js
 import defaultExport from 'module-name'